 I feel many adults and young people are looking for stories not set in dystopian worlds, or the violence and death prevalent in many novels today.

 I hope you enjoy my Alex Cort Action Adventures.

 Where did you grow up?

-I was born in George, and I’m proud to be a Georgia Peach, though I didn’t live there very long because my father was just there in training as a Marine pilot.
+I was born in Georgia, and I’m proud to be a Georgia Peach, though I didn’t live there very long because my father was just there in training as a Marine pilot.
 The rest of my family is from Iowa, but I didn’t live there long, either.
 My home is San Diego, and that’s where I grew up, with what I now know to be a magical childhood.
 I didn’t appreciate it until I went away to college at UCLA.
 I’ve kept trying to leave over the years, but I always came home, which is surprising to me since I always loved travel, and visiting new places, different countries.
 I always thought I’d settle some place far away.

 Since you love to travel, do you speak any other languages?